Or, four bell towers issuant from base Gules, windows Or.

 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Proper, Azure, Boa, Bordure, Wreath, Chain, Charged, Castle, Crown, Closed royal crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, In the fess point, Enté en point, Coat of arms, Inescutcheon, Emerald, Schema, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Lion, Masoned, Semi-circular, Ordered, Or, Argent, Civic, Crosswise, Orlewise, Saltirewise, Purpure, Rampant, Kingdom of Spain, Sable, Vert, Slipped, Freehand, Three, One and Pallet.
+Port and windows, Chequey, Proper, Azure, Boa, Bordure, Chain, Charged, Castle, Crown, Closed royal crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, In the fess point, Enté en point, Coat of arms, Inescutcheon, Emerald, Schema, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Lion, Masoned, Semi-circular, Ordered, Or, Argent, Civic, Crosswise, Orlewise, Saltirewise, Purpure, Rampant, Kingdom of Spain, Sable, Vert, Slipped, Freehand, Three, One and Pallet.

 Dr. Antonio Salmerón y Cabañas,